 When it comes to a restaurant floor plan, leave enough room between chairs for your service staff to move around, and make sure wherever a table is situated, there’s always a member of staff who can keep an eye on things.

-A lot of recent movements in technology have been around so-called “low-interaction” dining — being able to enter, order, and exit a restaurant without ever speaking to a human being.
-Experience suggests this isn’t something many diners are seeking — the ceremony of being handed a menu, having the specials explained, and have some post-meal chat while paying is all a core part of the dining experience.
+While recent technology developments feature “low-interaction” dining — being able to enter, order, and exit a restaurant without ever speaking to a human being, not every diner is seeking this.
+And even diners who do enjoy mobile ordering, takeout, and delivery find occasions to dine in and experience the ceremony of being handed a menu, having the specials explained, and have some post-meal chat while paying is all a core part of the dining experience.

 It sounds obvious to say that you need to keep your dining, production, and office areas separate, but nearly everyone has eaten in a restaurant with the manager tapping away on their laptop at the next table.